miekg/skydns2/README.md

 There is one other feature at play here.
 The second and third names, `{4,6}.rails.staging.east.skydns.local`, only had an IP record configured.
-Here SkyDNS used the ectd path to construct a target name and then puts the actual IP address in the additional section.
+Here SkyDNS used the ectd path (also see `TargetStrip`) to construct a target name and then puts the actual IP address in the additional section.
 Directly querying for the A records of `4.rails.staging.east.skydns.local.` of course also works:

     % dig @localhost -p 5354 +noall +answer A 4.rails.staging.east.skydns.local.